dbojan/tosec-trimmer/README.md

 Playlist (.m3u) is creted in 'folder with games-srt' folder, for retroarch.
 You can edit tt.py in notepad++ to change options.

-Installing:
+## Installing:
-click on tosec_trimmer.zip
-click on download on the right. (click on the arrow pointing down) unzip somewhere on disk drive.
+Right click on the link [here](https://github.com/dbojan/tosec-trimmer/raw/main/tosec_trimmer.zip), select "Save Link As" Unzip somewhere on disk drive.

-Using:
+## Using:
 python tt.py "folder with games"
 example:
 python tt.py "d:\roms\folder with games"
 or
 python tt.py "d:/roms/folder with games"

-or drag and drop folder to tt.bat.
+or drag and drop folder on "tt-drop-folder-here.bat"

-Note: This program expects your game.zip files to be in "folder with games", not in subfolders of "folder with games".
+Note: This program expects your nameofgamexx.zip files to be in "folder with games", not in subfolders of "folder with games".

 More info:
 Sorted, cleared set will be created in 'folder name-srt' on the same partiton, or disk.